 Cancer touches the lives of millions of people each year.
 If you’re among them, it can be a frightening and confusing time as you and your loved ones face the unknown.
 But you don’t have to face it alone.
 Our faithful cancer care team will walk by your side to help soothe your physical ailments and lighten your emotional burdens.

-Offering treatment delivery and some of the most advanced radiation oncology equipment in the region, Tri-County Health Care is committed to providing you the latest technology for early detection, as well as a comfortable, local option for administration of treatment.
+Offering treatment delivery and advanced radiation oncology equipment, Tri-County Health Care is committed to providing you the latest technology for early detection, as well as a comfortable, local option for treatment.

 Click to find out more about our dedicated providers below:

 Stephanie Sellin shares a very moving and personal story about her cancer journey and the exceptional care she received at Tri-County.
 With chemo treatment behind her, she can see the end in sight and she's looking forward to summer, camping and fishing and floating the river.

 Providing a warm, comfortable and convenient option for patients, care can be seamlessly coordinated with your oncologist and a local Tri-County physician.
 Patients are generally encouraged to receive their first chemotherapy treatment at their oncologist's facility.
 If no problems develop, they can coordinate further treatments at Tri-County.Other services:

 EducationCancer care patients will be treated to one hour devoted exclusively to education so that they are prepared for what's to come:

 - Explanation of each drug regime by oncology pharmacist